Europan: Goals

 The aim of the competition is to find innovative and experimental approaches for locations proposed by European cities and to promote dialogue on architecture and urban planning locally and internationally, as well as to support talented young architects from the announcement to the realisation of their ideas.
 Furthermore, the competition is intended to help the participating municipalities and creatives to build up Europe-wide networks.

 The participants must be under 40 years of age.
 They can join together to form working groups and make proposals for several locations in parallel.
 In each country, a national jury will select the winners for the respective locations.

 Europan offers young European architects the opportunity to make a name for themselves internationally outside the ordinary competition system, with extraordinary designs.
 This is favoured by the possibility of also working on locations outside the own national border, as well as the great attention that the competition and its publications enjoys in expert circles.
-Previous award winners include some well-known offices such as Riegler Riewe (Graz, Austria), MVRDV (Netherlands), NL Architects (Netherlands), Njiric & Njiric (Croatia) and nbundm* (Ingolstadt, Munich).
+Previous award winners include some well-known offices such as Riegler Riewe (Graz, Austria), MVRDV (Netherlands), NL Architects (Netherlands), Njiric & Njiric (Croatia), Carlos Arroyo Architects (Madrid,Spain), Bogdan & Van Broeck (Belgium), and nbundm* (Ingolstadt, Munich).